simonkarman/krmx/server/README.md

 # @krmx/server
 The server side implementation of krmx (the custom websocket protocol for session based message sharing).
 Works in combination with [@krmx/client](https://www.npmjs.com/package/@krmx/client) in React.

+You can find the documentation of Krmx [here](https://simonkarman.github.io/krmx).

 ## Getting Started
 First install the `@krmx/server` package using npm or yarn.
 ```bash